wso2-extensions/esb-connector-stackexchange/docs/answer.md

 This section provides details on each of the operations.

 ### getting the set of answers identified by ids
+Return the set of answers identified by ids.

 **getAnswersByIds**
 ```xml
 <stackexchange.getAnswersByIds>